 There were other additions to the property in the early 1900s: statues to Pocahontas and John Smith, the General Assembly monument, new Preservation Virginia entry gates and buildings, and a 103-foot tall Tercentennary Obelisk provided by the federal government.

 In 1934, the National Park Service acquired the remaining 1,500 acres of Jamestown Island that are a combination of woods and wetlands.
-The National Park Service and Preservation Virginia jointly operate the island today as “Historic Jamestowne,” which includes the site of the original 1607 fort, James City townsite, and Virginia’s first capital.
+Today the National Park Service and Preservation Virginia jointly operate the island as “Historic Jamestowne,” which includes the site of the original 1607 fort, James City townsite, and Virginia’s first capital.
 Preservation Virginia began the Jamestown Rediscovery Project in 1994 to prepare for the 400th anniversary of the colony in 2007.
 With the discovery of the archaeological remains of the James Fort, Preservation Virginia with the National Park Service planned and implemented an expansion plan to support the research and interpretation on site, including the Voorhees Archaearium, research center, visitor center, and interpretive landscape.
 A major rehabilitation project in 2013 and 2014 preserved the brick church tower by repairing, repointing, and occasionally replacing bricks that comprise the only remaining above-ground feature from 17th-century Jamestown.

 Preservation Virginia continues its statewide mission by sharing its more than 125 years of experience and expertise with individuals and organizations to strengthen preservation efforts.
 The organization is actively working to preserve, promote, and advocate for Virginia’s irreplaceable historic places.
 Through a variety of programs and initiatives, Preservation Virginia is realizing the vision of our founders, to ensure Virginia’s historic places are vibrant places that serve their communities.
 To learn more about Preservation Virginia’s other programs, including how to visit its other historical sites, visit www.preservationvirginia.org.